Read this article to learn everything you can do with your products on Holded.

 On the other hand, they also tend to apply to products that can be copied, pirated or stolen (electronics, software, movies, books, etc.).

-Like the lots, you can manage the serial numbers from the Product Panel, where you can edit the SN, the price, the barcode, the start and end dates, etc.
+Like the lots, you can manage the serial numbers from the product card, where you can edit the SN, the price, the barcode, the start and end dates, etc.

 The electronic sector (televisions, refrigerators, computers, etc.), the ISBN (books, maps, magazines, etc.), or the chassis number (cars), would be examples of products with serial numbers.